lehins/tutorials/git/Gitlab.md

 __Important__

-As it is mentioned above, submodules aren't updated autotmatically, which means if there is a change upstream it's not gonna be automatically reflect locally for each developer, moreover it isn't obvious that there was an update upstream.
+As it is mentioned above, submodules aren't updated automatically, which means if there is a change upstream it's not gonna reflect locally for each developer on `git fetch`, moreover it isn't obvious that there was an update upstream.
 This poses a small problem, where main codebase isn't in sync with a dependency.
-This problem is resolve with common versioning scheme for the dependencies, whenever git submodule is updated, the package will receive a bump in it's version together with a constraint increase in the cabal file.
+This problem can be resolved with common versioning scheme for the dependencies, whenever git submodule is updated, the package will receive a bump in it's version together with a constraint increase in the cabal file.
 This in effect will prevent compilation until the above `update` command is executed.